 There are some corners of the universe which have bred the most terrible things.
-Things that act against everything we believe in.
+Things which act against everything we believe in.
 They must be fought.

 — The Doctor